 The experience of being in a foreign space and discovering its rules is one of the core elements of both, life and games, alike.
 Do not we all love it, the wonder of grappling like a child with the rules of an alien system that feels so much bigger than we are.
-And that is what “Outer Wilds” is: A true distillation of science and exploration in one of the purest senses I have seen in games for a long time.
-Just a world that exists, and breathes; it feels organic and purposeful, and you as a player have to figure out what makes it tick.
+That is what “Outer Wilds” is: A true distillation of science and exploration in one of the purest senses I have seen in games for a long time.
+It is just a world that exists and breathes.
+It feels organic and purposeful, and you as a player have to figure out what makes it tick.

 If you have been to escape rooms, either in real life or you played games that emulate them, you know how frustrating it is to see that most of its puzzles are small systems, number combinations or riddles that exist without context, breaking the immersion completely.
 While those are fine and can be lots of fun, at the end of the day you are aware that you are exploring a space that exists for you and is failing at hiding its artificiality.

-“Outer Wilds” is an open-world escape room, which feels like an incompatibility; but it just works!
-The universe exists whether you go there or not and it has its own beautiful rules and consistent logic for you to discover.
+“Outer Wilds” is an open-world escape room, which feels like an incompatibility – but it works!
+The universe exists whether you go there or not and it has its own beautiful rules as well as consistent logic for you to discover.
 The process from being lost and confused to understanding is so much more profound than solving a riddle or a numbers puzzle.

 In “Outer Wilds”, you play as an alien species with a specific amount of eyes, just like in real life.
 You and the other aliens live together on a small rocky planet.
 You also act as an astronaut, appointed to jump inside a janky spaceship and explore the solar system, which is comprised by other small planets with strange and extremely interesting quirks.

-I just could not stop thinking about “The Little Prince”, a famous book by the French author Antoine de Saint-Exupéry, that tells the story of a young prince who travels through space, hopping between small planets, and talks to weird characters about worldviews and philosophy.
+I just could not stop thinking about “The Little Prince”, a famous book by the French author Antoine de Saint-Exupéry, that tells the story of a young prince who travels through space, hopping between small planets as well as talking to weird characters about worldviews and philosophy.
 “Outer Wilds” is more about science and mechanic discovery, but the sense of wonder feels very similar.